Lord Shiva Maha Shivratri- A Night of Devotion

 Frequently Asked Questions

-There is a vast difference between Mahashivratri and Shivratri.
-While Mahashivratri happens every year between February and March, Shivratri is celebrated on the 14th day of every month and is called Pradosh.
-So, in totality, there are 12 Shivratris and one Mahashivratri.
+There is a big difference between Lord Shiva Maha Shivratri and Shivratri.
+It happens every year between February and March.
+On the other hand, Shivratri is celebrated on the 14th day of every month and is called Pradosh.

 Karishma tanna image